opendilab/DI-engine-docs/source/hands_on/acer.rst

    :align: center
    :scale: 50%

-In continuous action space, it is impossible to enumerate all actions q value.
+In continuous action space, it is impossible to enumerate Q values for every action.
+So ACER uses the sampled actions to approximate the expected value.

+..
 So ACER uses sampled actions to replace the expectation.

 .. image:: images/ACER_algo2.png
    :align: center